mathebuddy/mathebuddy-ide/README.md

 # mathebuddy-ide

-This repository contains the *mathebuddy* Integrated Development Environment (IDE).
+This repository contains the _mathebuddy_ Integrated Development Environment (IDE).

+> ATTENTION: this repository is work-in-progress.
+Migration from https://github.com/sellquiz/sellquiz-language-workbench + new implementations will be done in the next weeks.

 ## Installation